LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Using an expression like `MAX(x++, y - 1);` in the MAX macro would result in `(x++) > (y - 1) ? (x++):(y - 1);`.
 This can result in x getting incremented twice and seemingly give the correct post-fix value if it is the max value.
 This can also lead to unspecified behavior in the SQUARE macro `SQUARE(++some_int); - > ((++some_int) * (++some_int));`.
-One way could be to use the typeof() preprocessor method, but this is GNU specific.
+One way to avoid this kind of side effect is to use the typeof() preprocessor method, but this is GNU specific.
 `#define SQUARE(x) ({ typeof (x) _x = (x); _x * _x; })`.
 A more simple way would be to conduct the side effect before the macro.
 ```